kirkas/Ascensor.js/README.md

 <!-- Section - Data attribute -->
 ### NEW! - Data attribute
-Sometime you need a floor to behave differently in term of direction, you can now easily force this by adding a custom data-attribute on the dom element.
+Sometime you need a floor to behave differently in term of direction, you can force this by adding a custom data-attribute to the DOM element.

-Here the available attribute:
+Available attributes:

 `data-ascensor-next`<br/>
 `data-ascensor-prev`<br/>